 • Rabbits require fresh water 24/7 in a clean bowl that can’t be tipped or knocked over.
 Some water bottles are designed to hang onto the side of the animal’s cage.
 Remember that rabbits are quite susceptible to heat stress, especially in some areas of the sultry Bangladesh climate.
 Therefore, they should either be kept inside or at least in the shade out of the sun.
 Offer them frozen water bottles during extreme heat so they can snuggle up to them and cool off since rabbits cannot sweat.

 Most rabbits are highly social animals, so letting them dwell with other rabbits is generally a good idea.
 Rabbits of the same gender, or neutered rabbits, can ideally be housed together.
 Keep in mind that any introductions should be closely monitored since rabbits can sometimes inflict severe wounds on one another.
+Know more about Buying and Selling Pet Animals in Bangladesh.

 Besides enjoying a thorough brushing, grooming a rabbit on a regular basis is vital to its overall well-being and health.
-Long-haired rabbit breeds need brushed daily in order to eliminate excess hair and to prevent hairball development – rabbits can’t throw up and hairballs are a known culprit in causing intestinal obstructions.
+Long-haired rabbit breeds need brushing daily in order to eliminate excess hair and to prevent hairball development – rabbits can’t throw up and hairballs are a known culprit in causing intestinal obstructions.
 Grooming your rabbit every day can also reveal any problems early on.

 Desexing and Vaccination